Jane Street (labor organizer): Later life and legacy

-Legacy

 Street's organizing techniques were emulating in other cities and the successes of the DWIU inspired the establishment of six other locals, although none were able to solidify their efforts as the DWIU had.
 One of the marks success was the establishment of the Housewives' Assembly, which was created by the employing class in an attempt to counter the DWIU.